htinaunglu/UNET-Image-Segmentation/README.md

 2. `training.py` for the final training of the model with the best parameters getting from the previous tuning jobs, and put debug and profiler hooks for debugging purpose and get the tensors emits during training.
 3. `endpoint.py` to using the trained model as inference and post-processing and serializing the data before it passes to the endpoint for prediction.
 4. *Note* at this time, the sagemaker endpoint has an error and can't make prediction, so I have managed to create a new instance in sagemaker(`ml.g4dn.xlarge` to utilize the GPU) and used `endpoint_local.ipynb` notebook to get the inference result.
+5. `requirement.txt` is use to install the dependencies in the training container.

 ## Hyperparameter Tuning
 I used U-Net Algorithm to create an image segmentation model.